top of page

 Meet our Office Manager, Steve

-are our front office workers who will greet each client and ensure that the documentations, payment of services, and appointments are created and/ cancelled while working closely with the counselors who provide services per each client!
+Our receptionists will greet each client and ensure that the documentations, payment of services, and appointments are created and/ cancelled while working closely with the counselors who provide services per each client!
 Their kindness and ability to assist helps a client to feel more comfortable.

 Meet our remarkable Counselors!